SURFnet/short/README.md

 * APP_NAME.
 Configure the name of the site.
 * APP_FQDN.
 Configure the FQDN used to create the shorted urls.
+* APP_IDP_NAME.
+Configure the name of your identity provider.

 ## Administrator users